dentarg/auth0-blog/_posts/2017-02-10-glossary-of-modern-javascript-concepts.markdown

 ## <span id="observables"></span>Observables

-**Observables** are asynchronous collections arriving over time (also called _streams_).
-An observable is similar to an array, except instead of being stored in memory, items arrive asynchronously over time.
+**Observables** are similar to arrays, except instead of being stored in memory, items arrive asynchronously over time (also called _streams_).
 We can _subscribe_ to observables and react to events emitted by them.
-Observables are a JS implementation of the [_observer pattern_](http://stackoverflow.com/a/15596243).
-[Reactive Extensions](http://reactivex.io/) (commonly known as Rx*) provides an observables library for JavaScript via [RxJS](https://github.com/ReactiveX/rxjs).
+JavaScript observables are an implementation of the [_observer pattern_](http://stackoverflow.com/a/15596243).
+[Reactive Extensions](http://reactivex.io/) (commonly known as Rx*) provides an observables library for JS via [RxJS](https://github.com/ReactiveX/rxjs).

 To demonstrate the concept of observables, let's consider a simple example: resizing the browser window.
 It's easy to understand observables in this context.
 Resizing the browser window emits a stream of events over a period of time as the window is dragged to its desired size.
-We can create an observable and subscribe to it to react to the stream of resize events.
+We can create an observable and subscribe to it to react to the stream of resize events:

-The example code below shows that as the window size changes, we can declaratively throttle the observable stream and subscribe to the changes to respond to new values in the collection:

 ```js
 // create window resize stream